alphagov/slimmer/README.md

       end
     end

+There's also a macro style method:

+    class YourController < ApplicationController
+      slimmer_template :admin
+    end

+To get this, include Slimmer::Template in your controller:

+    class ApplicationController < ActionController::Base
+      include Slimmer::Template
+    end

 ## The name

 Slimmer was extracted from a much larger project called 'skinner'. 'slimmer' referred to the size